SakilaWAW/daily-algorithm/readme.md

 Calculate the preorder traverse of a binary tree according to the inorder
 traverse and the postorder traverse.(every node in the binary tree is different)

+##day6

+Today,I want to learn something about sort algorithm,it's basic and absolutely important.
+The first sort I learn is merge sort.INTERESTING!~